snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 }
 ```

-Objects could be nullable.
-Missing `"properies"` key would fallback entire object to `"STRING"`.
-Nullability rules
+If the `"properties"` key is missing, the type for the entire object will be `STRING` instead of `RECORD`.

-are followed normally for the nested fields.
+Objects can be nullable.
+Nested fields can also be nullable (same rules as for everything else).

 </td>
 <td>